unnecessary-abstraction/pbarker.dev/content/posts/2012-10-19-o2-wireless-box.rst

 :summary: This is a resurrection of a post from my old personal website.
 The
           info here is long out of date, but I don't like information to die.

+This is a resurrection of a post from my old personal website.
+The info here is long out of date, but I don't like information to die.

 Introduction
 ------------